MarcoPlatino/EulerKit/README.md

 `pip install EulerKit`

-From there you can begin using the library immediately by importing it at the top of your python projects like this:
+From there you can begin using the library immediately by including it as one of your imports:

 ```python
 from EulerKit import*